 What other vehicles can we use to promote our business?
 Go to Chamber of Commerce and other local events.
 Scope out who your influencers are and build relationships with them.
 Hold educational seminars and invite local businesses.
 Remember, it's all about building relationships.
 Once you do this, you can ask them to introduce you to their networks.
 Find the people in your community who can help you make a difference.
 Once you have that relationship established, email them your webinars, send them interesting articles that you know they'll appreciate and keep "selling" without actually "selling".
 If they know what you do, and when they need it, they'll come to you first.
 Relationship building for some people comes naturally.
 If it doesn't, you'll have to work at it or hire someone to do it for you.

 Where can I find a small budget answer?
-Check out our Marketing in a Box.
-Below are some of the services we provide for only $97 per month.
-For a small investment of money and a little time on your part, we guarantee that you’ll get results!
-Email me, and I’ll tell you more.
+Check out our Marketing services for cybersecurity consulting companies.
+Ulistic services start at $3000 per month.
+For a small investment of money and a little time on your part, we guarantee that you'll get results!
+Email me, and I'll tell you more.